mangrovesdb/MangrovesDB/docs/source/getting_started/installation.rst

 ..
 DANGER::

-    If you are using public Ethereum gateways, please do not use the mangroves CLI to extract huge portion of data from blockchain.
+    If you are using public Ethereum gateways, please do not use the mangroves CLI to extract huge portion of data from blockchain |:stop_sign:|.
 Such queries will last too long or failed.
+You can try mangroves sqlite sdk comaptible.

 MangrovesDB sqlite library